Streamlinelv/cartbounty/readme.txt

 There can be many different reasons why you would like to see ghost cart data, here are a couple of ideas:

 * Monitor live cart activity in your store and have a better overview of what is happening in your store
-* See which products are being placed into shopping carts to know which are products are trending and what your customers are interested in
+* See which products are being placed into shopping carts to know which products are trending and what your customers are interested in
 * Manually analyze which products are being placed into the cart, but not getting purchased
 * Knowledge about the potential revenue that is missed out